 We believe that the communities we serve should be seriously concerned by the strong possibility that Cal Water’s ill-advised takeover attempt, if successful, could hamper the ability of San Jose Water Company to maintain its current “A” credit rating, increasing future financing costs and jeopardizing our ability to maintain the level of investments necessary to deliver safe, high quality, and reliable water and exceptional customer service.
 This concern also extends to customers in Cal Water’s existing service areas throughout California and in other states it serves.

 Additionally, our Board of Directors, following a careful and thorough review in consultation with SJW Group’s management as well as legal and financial advisors consistent with its fiduciary duties, today unanimously rejected Cal Water’s highly-conditional unsolicited tender offer.
 In its rejection, our Board also recommended that SJW Group shareholders NOT tender their shares into Cal Water’s offer and reaffirmed its recommendation that SJW Group stockholders vote FOR the signed, definitive merger agreement with Connecticut Water.
-Attached please find our press release speaking to the rejection.
+Attached please find a copy of the press release we issued today regarding our Board’s rejection of Cal Water’s unsolicited tender offer..

 As always, please do not hesitate to contact me with any questions you may have.